danielcbit/apcctrl/doc/manual/manual.rst

 I also have a custom init.d start/stop script to manage multiple instances.
-The start, stop, and status handlers are modified to iterate over all /etc/apcctrl/apcupsd.*.conf files.
-This is derived from the standard apcupsd redhat rc script:
+The start, stop, and status handlers are modified to iterate over all /etc/apcctrl/apcctrl.*.conf files.
+This is derived from the standard apcctrl redhat rc script:

 ::

     #! /bin/sh
     #
-    # apcupsd      This shell script takes care of starting and stopping
+    # apcctrl      This shell script takes care of starting and stopping
-    #              the apcupsd UPS monitoring daemon.
+    #              the apcctrl UPS monitoring daemon.
     #
     # chkconfig: 2345 60 99
-    # description: apcupsd monitors power and takes action if necessary
+    # description: apcctrl monitors power and takes action if necessary
     #

     if test -f /etc/whitebox-release ; then